fusebit/everyauth-express/README.md

 # EveryAuth

-EveryAuth is the easiest way to call third party APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access APIs like Slack, Salesforce, or Github.

 ```javascript
 import everyauth from "@fusebit/everyauth-express";